priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 **NOTE**- Call **loadContacts** function only after plugin initailization.
 For reference use **init()** function explained in Step 5.

-You don't need to use functions explained in Step 5 and Step 6 if loading all contacts dynamically as explaind in Step 8
+You don't need to use functions explained in step 7 and step 8 if loading all contacts dynamically as explaind in step 9

 Step 10 : To customize layout of plugin :